The Hemmel. Old Town Farm

 There are a multitude of rural pursuits on the doorstep and the owner is a Massage Therapist with a therapy room conveniently located at Old Town Farm.
 Treat yourself to a relaxing Hot Stone Massage or an invigorating Thai Massage after a tough day of mountain biking, hill walking, fishing or a round of golf!

 The Hemmel has two double bedrooms, both tastefully decorated.
 One with king-size bed, the other has a zip and link king-size bed which can be separated to create twin beds. both have top quality mattresses.
 The house is on one level and has a large luxurious bathroom with walk-in shower.
 There are open beamed ceilings throughout and a modern log burning stove.
-The living area is open plan but there is also a south-facing entrance hall/sun-room overlooking the grassed courtyard.
+The living area is open plan and there is also a south-facing entrance hall/sun-room with seating that overlooks the grassed courtyard.

 A large patio takes advantage of fabulous views to the north and west across the Rede Valley.
 This area gets the morning and evening sun, perfect for morning coffee and summer barbecues.
-The private garden to the rear of the garden is huge and once it has been securely fenced then it is likely that well behaved dogs will be accepted.
+The private garden to the rear of the garden is large for dogs and kids to run around!

 Otterburn village is only 1 mile away and has an excellent village shop.
 Otterburn Woolen Mill and Counry Store has a coffee shop brimming with tasty treats.
 Locally there are pubs and hotels serving good quality meals and Bellingham village (8 miles) has a wider selection of shops, a bank and petrol station.